 Few things are more devastating to families than the prospect of foreclosure.
 You own your home and you love it — it serves you well.
 Yet, due to unfortunate circumstances, foreclosure may seem imminent.

-For local HI families facing foreclosure, the stress can be almost unbearable.
+For local Hawaii families facing foreclosure, the stress can be almost unbearable.
 Worse yet, the foreclosure process can take months or even years, stretching out the pain for longer than anyone wants.

 In this blog post, you’ll read about 3 ways that you can avoid foreclosure (there are other ways to avoid foreclosure as well).
 The goal of these strategies is to help you legally and ethically avoid foreclosure and reducing the pain and frustration that you’re facing, while minimizing any long-term financial commitment or burden to you.
 Not all of these strategies will apply in every situation but you’ll probably be able to find at least one of the three ways that will work for you.